 Dinner in Rotterdam

-Rotterdam is full of charming cafes and fabulous restaurants where you can dine in style or have a casual meal.
+There are many charming cafes and fabulous restaurants where you can dine in style or have a casual meal in Rotterdam.
 Some of the above restaurants also serve dinner, and here are a few more options.

 - Go for a walking dinner at the awesome Fenix Food Factory